 Kenny Wong

 is a Lecturer in the College of Architecture, Planning, and Landscape Architecture at the University of Arizona.
-He is also coordinator for the Housing Equity Lab of the Drachman Institute and was previously the Assistant Director of Design Research at cityLAB UCLA.
+He is also Co-Director of the Arizona Research Center for Housing Equity & Sustainability (ARCHES) and Coordinator for the Housing Equity Lab (HousEQ) of the Drachman Institute.
+Previously he was Assistant Director of Design Research at cityLAB UCLA.

 He holds a Master of Architecture (MArch) and Master of Urban and Regional Planning (MURP) from UCLA.